 Travel grants are available to graduate students who have had papers and/or posters accepted for presentation at major, professional conferences or society meetings.

-*Application/nomination forms are available at www.fresnostate.edu/academics/gradstudies under the "Financial Aid" link, then "Financial Opportunities through the Division of Graduate Studies."
+*Application/nomination forms are available at www.fresnostate.edu/academics/gradstudies under the "Financial Aid" link, then "Financial Opportunities through the Division of Research and Graduate Studies."

 California Graduate Equity Fellowship Program*

 Fellowships of up to $2,000 are available for underrepresented graduate students who qualify.
 The California Graduate Equity Fellowship Program seeks to increase the diversity of students completing graduate degree programs at California State University, Fresno and encourages continuation to doctoral programs and consideration of university faculty careers.
 It provides fellowships for economically disadvantaged graduate students (especially those from groups that are underrepresented among graduate degree recipients in their areas of study) and promotes faculty mentoring and research opportunities.
 Filing deadlines are in the spring for funding in the following academic year.